jdrsn/slate/source/includes/_users.md

 ```

 <br/>
-You are free to add any data to the `u` object.
+You are free to add any data to a `u` object.
 The `p` property is encrypted and never shown in the results.

 ### URL parameters

-In the request URL, you must replace `app`, `user` and `pass` with your respective data.
+In the request URL, you must replace the parameters below with your respective data.

 Parameter | Description | Required
 --------- | ----------- |  -----------